What’s a better cross training exercise for runners, cycling on the road or spinning?

 You can also check out our Running Deals page!

 Hitting the road is a different story.
 You’ll need the basics: a bike, helmet, and working brakes.
 Otherwise, you can get by with nothing else.
 But there are some things that will make cycling more enjoyable and safer.

-- Get a Road ID and wear it.
+- Get ID and carry it with you.
 I never ride without mine – just in case there’s a crash, you want first responders to have the information they need to potentially save your life.

 - Use a BPA-free water bottle to stay hydrated in warmer temperatures.
 My favorite cycling beverage: chilled green tea with honey.

 - Cycling shorts with a chamois.
 Guy or girl, you want some padding for your butt.
 I tried using just running shorts and I was sore for days.
 Learn from my mistake…

 - Bike computer.
 These can be fairly cheap and they’re highly recommended for the data nerds out there.
 You’ll be able to track top speed, average speed, total distance, and time (among a million other things).

 If you need a place to store some cash, your phone, or some gels get a cycling jersey with rear pockets.
 I highly recommend this one.